How college basketball free agency is shaping up

 Previous team: Ohio State

-In each of his two seasons in Columbus, the 6-5 Lyle posted the highest assist rate on the roster.
+In each of his two seasons in Columbus, 6-5 Lyle posted the highest assist rate on the roster.
 Not to mention that, as a sophomore, he hit 41 percent of his infrequent 3s while also lowering his turnover rate.
-He can give Paul Weir both scoring and ballhandling.
+He can give Paul Weir scoring and ballhandling.

 Makai Mason, Baylor Bears